nodules/luster/README.md

 * No worker code modification is necessary.
 * Provides common solution for master process.
 * Maintains specified quantity of running workers.
-* Allocates separate ports for debugging workers in the cluster.
 * Runs groups of workers on the different ports for 3rd party load balancing (nginx or haproxy, for example).
 * Allows configuration via JSON, JS or anything that can be `require`d out of the box.
 * Zero downtime successive workers' restart.